-Position Title: Meals-on-Wheels Case Manager EEO:
+Position Title: Meals-on-Wheels Case Manager

 Reports To: Assistant Director, Nutrition Programs

 This position is responsible for interviewing new home-delivered meal clients, assessing current clients, and determining client eligibility to receive services.
 This position will also be the lead intake specialist and case manager for active clients enrolled in a grant-funded initiative through the Administration of Community Living within the Meals-on-Wheels and Wellness Departments.
 This position will have frequent contact with clients, agency personnel, case managers, discharge planners, and the general public.
 A positive, forward thinking and cooperative image and attitude is crucial for this position.